 The CCC uses projections from computer models of climate change to forecast a higher incidence of extreme weather events such as floods, heatwaves and droughts.

 "The UK must start acting now to prepare for climate change," said Lord Krebs, chairman of the CCC's adaptation sub-committee.

 "It is not necessarily about spending more, but about spending smart and investing to save.
-If we get it right, we can save money in the short term and avoid large extra costs in the future."'New opportunities'
+If we get it right, we can save money in the short term and avoid large extra costs in the future."